denny1011133/Denny-blog/src/pages/blog/articles/how-does-React-Native-work.md

 ## UI Component

-In React Native, a UI component that is written in JSX is compiled to the relevant platform's component code.
+In React Native, an UI component that is written in JSX is compiled to the relevant platform's component code.

 ![React Native UI](https://i.imgur.com/KjB3D4d.png)